Disabled Children's Team (DCT)

 'Looked-after' children

-Children in care are children who have become the responsibility of the local authority.
+Children and young people in care are children who have become the responsibility of the local authority.
 This can happen by voluntary arrangement with parents or through a court order.

 It can be for a variety of reasons, such as the impact of complex disability upon the family despite a high level of support, parents struggling to manage the needs of their child for various reasons, or intervention by children’s services or the police due to safeguarding concerns.